-Open and uses voting by majority decision-making processes.
-Meets second and fourth Tuesdays at 5:30 pm in Board Room

-- Select and appoint the Superintendent/President and evaluate the Superintendent/President annually - Determine policies which will govern the operation of the district and to review them periodically - Approve the annual budget - Pass on the recommendations of the Superintendent/President pertaining to the appointment or dismissal of employees - Fix the rate of compensation for all employees and review all salary schedules annually - Pass on the recommendations of the Superintendent/President on site utilization and physical plant development - Pass on the recommendation of the Superintendent/President on matters of capital outlay with reference to buildings, major improvements and equipment - Pass on the recommendation of the Superintendent/President on matters of repair and maintenance of the buildings, grounds, and equipment - Require and consider reports from the Superintendent/President concerning the program and conditions of the college - Consider and pass upon the curricular offerings of the college upon the recommendations of the Academic Senate - Consider and pass upon both academic and Board calendars. - Consider and pass upon the recommendation of the Superintendent/President on all matters of policy pertaining to the welfare of the students and of the college - Provide for the establishment of the necessary procedures to assure proper accounting of receipts and disbursement of District funds and those of student organizations, the cafeteria, and other funds under the supervision of the District - Provide for the annual audit of all funds - Consider communications and requests from citizens or organization on matters of policy and administration - Serve as the final court of appeal to the citizens of the District - Serve as the final appeal for students and employees of the Lassen Community College District

-Voting members shall include the following:

-- 7 trustees elected at large for four (4) year terms - 1 student trustee elected by the Associated Student Body for a one (1) year term commencing June 1 of every school year advisory vote only

-• A quorum requires more that fifty percent of the voting membership.

-Elected by the board members at the organizational meeting in December

-Reporting: Reports to the public
+Doard of Trustoos Board of Trustees Open and uses voting by majority decision-making processes.
+Meets second and fourth Tuesdays at 5:30 pm in Board Room Charge: • Select and appoint the Superintendent/President and evaluate the Superintendent/President annually • Determine policies which will govern the operation of the district and to review them periodically Approve the annual budget • Pass on the recommendations of the Superintendent/President pertaining to the appointment or dismissal of employees • Fix the rate of compensation for all employees and review all salary schedules annually • Pass on the recommendations of the Superintendent/President on site utilization and physical plant development • Pass on the recommendation of the Superintendent/President on matters of capital outlay with reference to buildings, major improvements and equipment • Pass on the recommendation of the Superintendent/President on matters of repair and maintenance of the buildings, grounds, and equipment • Require and consider reports from the Superintendent/President concerning the program and conditions of the college Consider and pass upon the curricular offerings of the college upon the recommendations of the Academic Senate Consider and pass upon both academic and Board calendars. • Consider and pass upon the recommendation of the Superintendent/President on all matters of policy pertaining to the welfare of the students and of the college • Provide for the establishment of the necessary procedures to assure proper accounting of receipts and disbursement of District funds and those of student organizations, the cafeteria, and other funds under the supervision of the DistrictProvide for the annual audit of all funds Consider communications and requests from citizens or organization on matters of policy and administration • Serve as the final court of appeal to the citizens of the District • Serve as the final appeal for students and employees of the Lassen Community College District Structure: Voting members shall include the following: 7 trustees elected at large for four (4) year terms 1 student trustee elected by the Associated Student Dedy for eleve (1) year term • 1 student trustee elected by the Associated Student Body for a one (1) year term commencing June 1 of every school year - advisory vote only Quorum: • A quorum requires more that fifty percent of the voting membership.
+Chair: Elected by the board members at the organizational meeting in December Reporting: Reports to the public